BAWES-Universe/workadventure-universe/bots/docs/architecture/BEHAVIORS.md

 - Uses base behavior's proximity detection
 - Engages when players move into proximity
 - Sends greeting when space is joined
+- Can be summoned to player location (uses pathfinding)

+**Summon Behavior:**
+- When summoned, bot uses pathfinding to reach player (3x speed)
+- Stops and faces player when close enough (< 50px)
+- Initiates conversation bubble when reaching target
+- Returns to original position after player leaves (2x speed)

 ### 2. PatrolBehavior